tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 ### Version Control System (git)

-Now you can use Homebrew to install other packages that are needed by TileMill.
+Use Homebrew to install other packages that are needed by TileMill.
 Open your Terminal app and type:

     cd ~
     brew install git

 ### Download TileMill for the First Time

-Now, download TileMill source to your Mac.
+Download TileMill source to your Mac.
 To download TileMill, open your Terminal app and type:

     cd ~
     git clone https://github.com/tilemill-project/tilemill.git tilemill